 - Pelvic pain

 - Painful bowel movements/passing urine

 If you can identify with these symptoms, see your GP for further tests.
 It’s important to get help sooner rather than later as if you do have the condition and do need fertility treatment, your age is one of the things that can affect chances of success.
 Support is also available from Endometriosis UK.

 Our consultant Dr Kingshuk Majumder specialises in treating endometriosis.
 He’s a laparoscopic surgeon and part of the team at the Pelvic Pain and Endometriosis Centre at St Mary’s Hospital, one of the largest endometriosis referral centres in the UK.

 If you’d like a consultation there’s no waiting list.
-Speak to our friendly Patient Advisors on 0161 300 2730, self-refer online or book in for a private, free 1-2-1 – it’s a non-medical first step to fertility treatment where you can explore treatment options and learn more about us.
+Speak to our friendly New Patient Coordinators on 0845 268 2244, self-refer online or book in for a FREE private 1-2-1 – it’s a non-medical first step to fertility treatment where you can explore treatment options and learn more about us.